Rumex aquaticus fenestratus (Greene) Hultén

 Common Name: Western Dock

-Rumex occidentalis is a Perennial up to 1.80 metres tall.
+Rumex occidentalis is a perennial plant that can grow up to 180cm tall.

 Plants can contain quite high levels of oxalic acid, which is what gives the leaves of many members of this genus an acid-lemon flavour.
 Perfectly alright in small quantities, the leaves should not be eaten in large amounts since the oxalic acid can lock-up other nutrients in the food, especially calcium, thus causing mineral deficiencies.
 The oxalic acid content will be reduced if the plant is cooked.
 People with a tendency to rheumatism, arthritis, gout, kidney stones or hyperacidity should take especial caution if including this plant in their diet since it can aggravate their condition[